Everything you need to know about product drops: Strategies, benefits & examples

 Shifting from discounts to drops helps brands achieve satisfied and engaged customers without sacrificing their margins.
 It replaces customers’ shopping guilt with a feeling of shopping glee.

-The product drop trend is closely related to another fast-growing ecommerce trend: commerce relationships.
+The product drop trend is closely related to another fast-growing ecommerce trend: loyalty programs.

 One survey found 70% of consumers spend more with brands when they’re part of a loyalty, member, or subscription program.

-But when brands want to form commerce relationships, they face a key question: how can we deliver enough value to customers to make a relationship worthwhile?
+But when brands want to form relationships through loyalty programs, they face a key question: how can we deliver enough value to customers to make a relationship worthwhile?

 Tactics like giving newsletter subscribers 10% off their first order are a start, but this does little to ensure continued engagement with the brand.

-The product drop model is highly conducive to forming commerce relationships because it creates more engagement opportunities and heightens competition and demand for products.
+The product drop model is highly conducive to capturing loyalty program members because it creates more engagement opportunities and heightens competition and demand for products.

 - Nike and Adidas drop products customers can only purchase on their mobile app

 - Walmart and Best Buy offer early access to drops and sales for paid subscribers

 - Aimé Leon Dore and SKIMS run invite-only product drops and private sales for members